jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=1oo59slGufc
 _This is Louis Rossmann.
 He repairs computers, which saves his customers lots of money.
 More than that, he advocates electronics should be better built and easy to repair.
 Some manufacturers, notably Apple, make it hard to repair our computers because they want us to replace them.
 Louis testifies before legislative committees and posts videos about his business and thoughts.
 He also teaches others how to open up their own repair business.
 You don't have to support his "right to repair" campaign (you should though).
 The point is because of digital technology and open-source, he easily collaborates with supporters, runs a business, and thereby changes his society.
 Another example of a player god doing real politics._

-## Open-Source Lets Us Bust Open Gates
+## Open-Source Lets Us Bust Open Gates - We can force the future now

 Currently, when you phone a call center, everything is recorded.
 The company has access to the recording; you don't.
 Likewise, when the employee logs in and out of the office, that, too, is recorded.
 Management automatically has access to these timesheets; the employee doesn't.